 Skip to main content

-Up to now, training load has been calculated on the basis of how the athlete has determined the intensity of the workout in workout completion (RPE).
+Up to now, cardio load has been calculated on the basis of how the athlete has determined the intensity of the workout in workout completion (RPE).
 A workout could receive between 0 and 10 intensity points.
-The training load was calculated as the product of the training duration in minutes and the intensity.
+The cardio load was calculated as the product of the training duration in minutes and the intensity.

-There are three methods for calculating training load:
+There are three methods for calculating cardio load:

 • Accurate calculations